Descriptive complexity for neural networks via Boolean networks: Introduction

-Neural networks are special kinds of distributed systems, and descriptive complexity of distributed computing was initiated in Hella et al. \cite{hella2012weak}, Kuusisto \cite{Kuusisto13} and Hella et al. \cite{weak_models} by relating distributed complexity classes to modal logics.
-While \cite{hella2012weak} and \cite{weak_models} gave characterizations to constant-time distributed complexity classes via modal logics, \cite{Kuusisto13} lifted the work to general non-constant-time algorithms by characterizing finite distributed message passing automata via the modal substitution calculus MSC.
-This was recently lifted to circuit-based networks with identifiers in Ahvonen et al. \cite{dist_circ_mfcs}, also utilizing modal substitution calculus.
-The logic MSC has been linked to a range of other logics.
-For example, in \cite{Kuusisto13}, it is shown to contain the $\mu$-fragment of the modal $\mu$-calculus, and it is easy to translate MSC into a fragment of partial fixed-point logic.
-Building on \cite{Kuusisto13}, Reiter shows in \cite{reiter} that this fragment of the modal $\mu$-calculus captures finite message passing automata in the asynchronous setting.
-It is worth noting here that also \cite{barcelo} utilizes modal logic, establishing a match between aggregate-combine graph neural networks and graded modal logic.
-The logics BNL and SC used in this article are rule-based systems.
+Neural networks are special kinds of distributed systems, and the descriptive complexity of distributed computing was initiated in Hella et al. \cite{hella2012weak}, Kuusisto \cite{Kuusisto13} and Hella et al. \cite{weak_models} by relating distributed complexity classes to modal logics.
+While \cite{hella2012weak} and \cite{weak_models} gave characterizations to constant-time distributed complexity classes via modal logics, \cite{Kuusisto13} lifted the work to general non-constant-time algorithms by characterizing finite distributed message passing automata via the modal substitution calculus MSC which---as discussed above---is an extension of the logic $\SC$ studied in this article.
+This was recently lifted to circuit-based networks with identifiers in Ahvonen et al. \cite{dist_circ_mfcs, ahvonen_journal}, also utilizing modal substitution calculus.
+The logic MSC has also been linked to a range of other logics.
+For example, MSC is contained in partial fixed-point logic with choice \cite{DBLP:conf/csl/Richerby04}, and in \cite{Kuusisto13} MSC was shown to contain the $\mu$-fragment of the modal $\mu$-calculus.
+Building on the results in \cite{Kuusisto13}, Reiter showed in \cite{reiter} that this fragment of the modal $\mu$-calculus captures finite message passing automata in the asynchronous setting.
+Finally, the logics BNL and SC used in this article as well as the logic $\msc$ are all rule-based systems.
 Rule-based logics are used widely in various applications, involving systems such as Datalog, answer-set programming (ASP) formalisms, and many others.